-Musings are the vivid pieces of my thoughts that continuously fuel my heart with inspiration.
+Musings are the vivid pieces of my philosophical thoughts that continuously fuel my heart with inspiration.

 The human race steps into an entirely new era, which I call the "HighLow Era".
 The missing symbol "-" connects the "High" (monumental historical events, etc.) and "Low" (the mundane people's trivialities, etc.) parts, where modern people are stuck.
 I reckon the only solution is to "socialize".